brexhq/bazel-kotlin-vscode-extension/README.md

 ## Usage

+Make sure you have your Github PAT configured at `~/.config/hub`.
+This will be used to automatically the language server from the Github repo.

 Right-click on a directory and select "Brex: Bazel Sync (Kotlin)".
 This will trigger a bazel build and activate the language server.

 ![image](./resources/usage.png)